beginner-corp/learn.begin.com/src/md/basic/foundations/hello-world.md

 ✓ Create Done!
 ```

-2. Change directories so you're now in your new `my-deno-app` directory:
+2. Go to your new `my-deno-app` directory:

 ```bash
 cd my-deno-app